 About Oakley Hall Hotel

-The Silver Stars rating is a brand new award recently launched by the AA to coincide with their existing star rating and to further recognize hotels that offer a superior level of quality and high standards of service & cleanliness.
+The Silver Stars rating is a new award by the AA to coincide with their existing star rating and to further recognize hotels that offer a superior level of quality and high standards of service & cleanliness.
 In order to meet the criteria hotels must also have at least one current Rosette award for culinary excellence – Oakley Hall Hotel holds two AA Rosettes for the beautiful Glasshouse Restaurant.

 Built in 1795, Oakley Hall has a distinguished and fascinating past.
 The author Jane Austen lived in the nearby village of Steventon until she was 25, and as a friend of the Bramston family – the then owners – she was a frequent visitor to Oakley Hall and it is mentioned fondly in Austen’s letters to her sister Cassandra.
 Mrs Bramston provided the inspiration for the character Lady Bertram in her third novel, Mansfield Park, and it’s quite possible that other elements of Oakley Hall found their way into the book.